christytan/OCI-GoldenGate/Swingbench.md

 unzip /home/opc/swingbench.zip
 ```

-Let's also update the jdbc drivers in swingbench/lib to 18c drivers available at
+If you are already running an older version of swingbench, you would need to update the jdbc drivers in swingbench/lib to 18c jdbc drivers for TAC to work.
+Oracle 18c jdbc drivers may be downloaded from,

 https://www.oracle.com/database/technologies/appdev/jdbc-ucp-183-downloads.html

 **Note: 19c drivers have not been tested with swingbench and may produce unpredictable results**

+Use instructions below to update drivers if needed, else skip to step 2

 Download ojdbc8-full.tar.gz to the downloads folder in your dev. client instance